-This did not reflect a judgment that the program was in any way novel, and it provided him with no rights over the concept of email or the word “email.”
+This did not reflect a judgment that the program was in any way novel, and it provided him with no rights over the concept of e-mail or the word “e-mail.”
 Nobody can copyright a word.
 Copyright protection explicitly excludes ideas, titles, and short phrases.
 So the code of Ayyadurai’s program is covered by copyright, but not its title of “EMAIL.”
 Consider a musical example.
 Lou Reed wrote a song called “Rock and Roll.”
 So did Led Zeppelin.
-Both the songs were copyrighted by their respective publishing companies.
+Both songs were copyrighted by their respective publishing companies.
 Neither of them owned the term “Rock and Roll” as a result of writing these songs.
 Neither of them had to show that they had invented rock music to receive the copyright.
-Neither of them coined the phrase (that was Alan Freed).
+Neither of them coined the phrase (that was 1950’s DJ Alan Freed).

-Did He At Least Create the Word “Email”?
+Did he create the word “email”?

 “Electronic mail” was widely discussed in the 1970s, but was usually shortened simply to “MAIL” when naming commands.
-However, the Oxford English Dictionary (3rd edition online) gives a June 1979 usage of “E-mail” so Ayyadurai was not the first to use this contraction in print.
+However, the Oxford English Dictionary (3rd edition online) gives a June 1979 usage of “e-mail,” so Ayyadurai was not the first to use this contraction in print.

-The program name “EMAIL” is not mentioned in the 1980 newspaper article on Ayyadurai but does appear in his 1981 Westinghouse competition submission.
-By that year the name EMAIL was already used by CompuServe.
+The program name “EMAIL” is not mentioned in the 1980 newspaper article on Ayyadurai but does appear on the documentation he submitted to the Smithsonian and in his 1981 Westinghouse competition submission.
+By that year, the name EMAIL was already used by CompuServe.
 Compuserve had offered timesharing computer access and electronic mail to businesses for years.
-In 1979 it launched a new service, aiming to sell otherwise wasted evening computer time to consumers for the bargain price of $5 an hour.
+In 1979 it launched a new service, aiming to sell otherwise wasted evening computer time to consumers for the bargain price of roughly $5 an hour.
 A trademark application (later abandoned) that CompuServe made for “EMAIL” listed 1981/04/01 as its first use by the company, which fits with this May 1981 message mentioning CompuServe’s “EMAIL program.”
 By January 1983 “Email™” (for trademark) was part of CompuServe’s advertising campaign.

-For years CompuServe users could type “GO EMAIL” to read their messages.
-Whether Ayyadurai or CompuServe was the first to adopt “EMAIL” as a program name it is clear that CompuServe popularized it.
+For years, CompuServe users could type “GO EMAIL” to read their messages.
+Whether Ayyadurai or CompuServe was the first to adopt “EMAIL” as a program name, it is clear that CompuServe popularized it.

-Conclusion
+Who invented e-mail?

-Who invented email?
-Ayyadurai is, to the best of my knowledge, the only person to have claimed for him or herself the title “inventor of email.”
+Ayyadurai is, to the best of my knowledge, the only person to have claimed for him or herself the title “inventor of e-mail.”

-Email has no single inventor.
-There are dozens, maybe hundreds, of people who contributed to significant incremental “firsts” in the development of email as we know it today.
-Theirs was a collective accomplishment, and theirs is a quiet pride (or at least was until Ayyadurai provoked them).
-Email pioneer Ray Tomlinson has said of email’s invention that “Any single development is stepping on the heels of the previous one and is so closely followed by the next that most advances are obscured.
+E-mail has no single inventor.
+There are dozens, maybe hundreds, of people who contributed to significant incremental “firsts” in the development of e-mail as we know it today.
+Theirs was a collective accomplishment, and I have found theirs to be a quiet pride (or at least it was until recent coverage of Ayyadurai provoked them).

+E-mail pioneer Ray Tomlinson has said of e-mail’s invention that “Any single development is stepping on the heels of the previous one and is so closely followed by the next that most advances are obscured.
 I think that few individuals will be remembered.”
 As far as I know, none of them have hired public relations firms to remedy this.

-However there are billions of us who clearly didn’t invent email.
+However, there are billions of us who clearly didn’t invent email.
 V.A.
 Shiva Ayyadurai is one of the billions of people who didn't invent email.
 No hedges or qualifiers needed.

-Further Reading
+Where else can I read about the history of e-mail?